HKeys00/Support_Ticket_Classifier/README.md

 ML Model
-	This model is what will be used to predict the priority of a ticket given it's description It will be trained on the following dataset: https://www.kaggle.com/datasets/suraj520/customer-support-ticket-dataset/data Things I need to learn:
+	This model is what will be used to predict the priority of a ticket given it's description

+		Things I need to learn:
 			- Training and Deploying a working model